-IDC's Security Solutions: Security in the Cloud analyzes security solutions for customers moving datacenter and other applications to the cloud.
-While security was often cited as the leading obstacle to cloud implementations, increasingly some customers see cloud as more secure, cost effective, and customer responsive than in-house capabilities.
-Consistent with this trend, enterprises are moving quickly to use a mix of private, hybrid, and public cloud-based datacenters to address Digital Transformation needs.
+IDC's Cloud Security analyzes security solutions for customers moving datacenter and other applications to the cloud.
+While security was often cited as the leading obstacle to cloud implementations, increasingly, some customers see cloud as more secure, cost effective, and customer responsive than in-house capabilities.
+Consistent with this trend, enterprises are moving quickly to use a mix of private, hybrid, and public cloud–based datacenters to address digital transformation needs.
 Customers want security solutions that extend across all cloud and datacenter types, providing a foundation for private and public clouds with a common basis in consolidated policy, monitoring, and control of resources.
 This report series analyzes these customers' issues and highlights solutions.

 Markets and Subjects Analyzed

 - Public, hybrid, and multicloud security

 - Workload security